benjaminion/upgrading-ethereum-book/src/book.md

 All of these slashable behaviours relate to "equivocation", which is when a validator contradicts something it previously advertised to the network.[^fn-avoid-slashing]

 [^fn-avoid-slashing]: To avoid being slashed, simply be sure not to equivocate.
 Any normally operating client (in the absence of bugs) will never do so.
 As far as can be determined, every Ethereum slashing to date has been due to a node operator simultaneously running the same validator keys on two different nodes, perhaps as a misguided way to improve uptime.
 Don't do this.
+(Update: [one slashing](https://beaconcha.in/slot/6142320#proposer-slashings) was due to a proposer [attacking a MEV Relay](https://collective.flashbots.net/t/post-mortem-april-3rd-2023-mev-boost-relay-incident-and-related-timing-issue/1540).)

 The slashing conditions related to Casper FFG underpin Ethereum&nbsp;2.0's [economic finality](/part2/incentives/staking#economic-finality) guarantee.
 They effectively impose a well-determined price on reverting finality.